bizubee/bizubee/README.md

 # Bizubee

-The philosophy behind Bizubee is to have a language that preserves JavaScript semantics, while simultaneously simplifying and extending JS.
-Bizubee syntax is very much inspired by CoffeeScript, though the semantics differ significanty.
-Unlike CoffeeScript, the Bizubee compiler targets modern JavaScript (currently ES2015), since transpilers like Traceur can further transpile for support in legacy browsers.
+Bizubee aims to preserve JavaScript semantics while simultaneously simplifying and extending JS.
+Bizubee syntax is largely inspired by CoffeeScript and Dart, though the semantics differ significanty from both.
+Unlike most compile-to-js languages, the Bizubee compiler targets modern JavaScript (currently ES2015), since transpilers like Traceur can further transpile for support in legacy browsers.

 Additions and deviations from JS: